TheRomanStandards/Intranet/IntranetIntro.md

 Intranets are private internal networks that increase the engagement of the employees to work together across roles, departments and locations.
 The main purposes of intranets are:
--Easily getting information around to everyone -Sportsmanship and teamwork of employees
+-  Easily getting information around to everyone
+-  Sportsmanship and teamwork of employees
--Speeding up task completion and workflow https://www.interactsoftware.com/blog/intranet-definition/ There is a nice diagram to visually understand how an intranet works https://www.geeksforgeeks.org/what-is-intranet/
+-  Speeding up task completion and workflow https://www.interactsoftware.com/blog/intranet-definition/ There is a nice diagram to visually understand how an intranet works https://www.geeksforgeeks.org/what-is-intranet/